Top 10 Resume Mistakes to Avoid in 2025 (With Fixes to Get More Interviews)

 2. Ignoring ATS Optimization

-❌ Mistake: Not optimizing your resume for Applicant Tracking Systems (ATS).
+❌ Mistake: Not optimizing your resume for Applicant Tracking Systems (ATS), which many companies use to filter candidates.

-❌ Mistake: Using vague intros like “Motivated individual seeking opportunity...”
+❌ Mistake: Using vague statements like “Motivated individual seeking opportunities.”

-✅ Fix: Write a targeted summary with results.
+✅ Fix: Write a targeted professional summary with achievements and numbers.

 4. Listing Duties Instead of Achievements